storopoli/storopoli.github.io/content/posts/2023-11-23-lindley_paradox/index.md

 ### Analytical Solution

-This is a toy-problem and, like most toy problems[^toy problems], we can solve it analytically;
-both the frequentist and the Bayesian approaches.
+This is a toy-problem and, like most toy problems, we can solve it analytically[^toy problems] for both the frequentist and the Bayesian approaches.

 #### Analytical Solutions -- Frequentist Approach